raewtf/raewtf.github.io/_posts/2025-03-10-mission-lunatrix-manual.md

 - O2 Canisters replenish more oxygen, from 1.2x current levels to 1.5x
 - Hitting rover now destroys your combo instantly
 - Added slight cooldown between tricks.
 Land during this, and you'll CRASH!!
+- Credits screen is now more readable
 - Fixed the boundary of some objects on the moon
+- Fixed bug where crank could still be used to travel through menus, even when moving to a new scene
 - Made objects on moon animate more smoothly
 - Each round will display the current round at the start
 - Made exit animation display at any time, even mid-game